The Criteria for Halal PRODUCT Assurance System

 1COMMITMENT & RESPONSIBILITIES

-Halal policy is a written commitment to produce halal products consistently.
-Halal policy must be established and disseminated to stakeholders.
+Halal policy is a written commitment to consistently produce halal products.
+The halal policy must be established and disseminated to stakeholders.

-The halal management team is a group of people who are responsible for planning, implementing, evaluating, and improving the company’s halal assurance system.
-Top management must establish a halal management team accompanied by written evidence.
-The responsibilities of the halal management team must be clearly defined.
-Top management must provide the resources required by the halal management team.
+The halal management team is a group of individuals responsible for planning, implementing, evaluating, and improving the halal assurance system within the company.
+Top management must establish the halal management team with supporting written evidence.
+The responsibilities of the halal management team must be clearly outlined.
+Top management should provide the necessary resources to the halal management team.

-Training is an activity to increase knowledge, skills, and attitudes to achieve the desired level of competence.
-The company must have a written procedure for conducting training.
-Training must be provided by personnel who have competence in planning, implementing, evaluating, and improving the halal assurance system in accordance with the HAS 23000-1 halal certification requirements.
-Training must to be conducted at least once a year.
-The results of internal training must be evaluated to ensure the competence of the trainees.
+Training is an activity aimed at enhancing knowledge, skills, and attitudes to achieve the desired level of competence.
+The company must have written procedures for conducting training.
+Training must be conducted by personnel who are competent in planning, implementing, evaluating, and improving the halal assurance system in accordance with halal certification requirements.
+Training should be conducted at least once a year.
+The results of internal training should be evaluated to ensure the competence of the participants.

-- media for validation of washing process that directly contact with the product
+7. media for cleaning validation of equipment that directly contact with the product

 Materials can be categorized into two, non-critical materials and critical materials.
-Non-critical materials are materials listed in the Halal Positive Material List.
-The list can be downloaded here.
-Critical materials are materials outside the list.
+Non-critical materials require no document to support the halalness.
 Critical materials must be supported with sufficient documents.

 Production facilities include buildings, rooms, main machinery, and equipment as well as auxiliary equipment used to produce products.

 I. Foods, Medicines, or Cosmetics Manufacturer

 a) All factories, both self-owned and leased from other parties, to produce products that are registered and marketed in Indonesia must be registered.